AshLaw96/weather-wise/README.md

 ---

-Weather Wise is a multiple choice weather quiz that users can play to help improve there knowledge about weather and is a fun game for all ages, so everyone can play.
+Weather Wise is a multiple choice weather quiz that users can play to help improve their knowledge about weather.
+It is a fun game for all ages, so everyone can play.

 When a user first opens the quiz it will show a menu with a title and a brief overview of what the program actually is.
 Below this will be a list of options with what the user can do next.
-Depending on there choice it will either start the game, show the instructions on how to play the game or quit the game.
+Depending on their choice it will either start the game, show the instructions on how to play or quit the game.
 If the user inputs an incorrect value they will then be informed that whatever they have just inputted was incorrect and they need to write either 1, 2 or 3 depending on what they would like to do.
 If the user inputs 2 into the program, it will then take them to the difficulty choosing section, where it will ask the user what level of difficulty the user would like for example easy, medium or hard.
-Again if the user inputs an incorrect value it will tell them that they have done so and need to write either 1, 2 or 3.
-Following there choice it will then ask how many questions they would like to answer for example 10, 20 or 30.
+Again, if the user inputs an incorrect value it will tell them that they have done so and need to write either 1, 2 or 3.
+Following their choice it will then ask how many questions they would like to answer for example 10, 20 or 30.
 Once more if the user didn't type a correct value it will tell them so and that they need to type either 1, 2 or 3.
-After this the program will then access data from the questions library and start asking randomly chosen multiple choice questions up until the user has answered there desired amount, for example what is rain? a. god peeing b. condensation from clouds c. water squirting from plains d. water that falls from clouds in the sky, that happens when tiny water droplets in the clouds join together and become too heavy to stay in the air.
-Once again if the user doesn't input a, b, c or d for any question they will be told to write a correct value from the options given.
-When the quiz has been finished there score will be toted up and then shown to the user.
-The user will then be asked to enter there name and that there score will then be added to the leaderboard and the top 10 scorers will then be shown in the leaderboard.
+After this the program will then access data from the questions library and start asking randomly chosen multiple choice questions up until the user has answered their desired amount.
+For example what is rain? a.
+God peeing b. condensation from clouds c. water squirting from plains d. water that falls from clouds in the sky.
+Once again, if the user doesn't input a, b, c or d for any question they will be told to write a correct value from the options given.
+When the quiz has been finished their score will be added up and then shown to the user.
+The user will then be asked to enter their name and that their score will then be added to the leaderboard and the top 10 scorers will then be shown in the leaderboard.
 The user will then be asked if they would like to play again or quit the game.
-If the user doesn't input a correct value again they will be informed of this and asked to input a correct value.
-Providing they have chosen a correct value it will either take them to the difficulty choice section or show message saying thank you for playing, goodbye.
-However at the menu screen if the user inputted the second option the app will then show the user how to play the quiz and once they have read this it will return them back to the menu.
-Finally if the user chooses the last option it will then double check they want to quit and if they do show the thank you for playing, goodbye message.
+If the user doesn't input a correct value again, they will be informed of this and asked to input a correct value.
+Providing they have chosen a correct value it will either take them to the difficulty choice section or show a message saying 'thank you for playing, goodbye'.
+However, at the menu screen if the user inputted the second option the app will then show the user how to play the quiz and once they have read this it will return them back to the menu.
+Finally, if the user chooses the last option it will then double check they want to quit and if they do it will show the thank you for playing, goodbye message.

 Deployed site:
 https://ui.dev/amiresponsive?url=https://weather-wise-project-e6ccd7a6b753.herokuapp.com